Common Position on Risk Management

-It is vital that, in order to manage projects to a successful conclusion, that risks and issues are identified early, are effectively analysed and managed.
-In the case of risks then the following governance should be in place:
+It is vital, in managing projects to a successful conclusion, that risks and issues are identified early.
+This forms a basis to effectively analyse and control them during project execution.
+In the case of risks the following governance should be in place:

-- Concise definition of all of the risks to the successful delivery of the project that can reasonably be managed by the project team or stakeholders.
+- A concise definition of all of the risks to the successful delivery of the project.
 Good practice is to hold these in a risk log which is accessible by all members of the project team.

-- Analysis of the impact if it were to mature and probability of maturing into an issue
+- Analysis of the impact if it were to mature and probability of risk being an issue

-- Clear definition of the mitigation to be put in place to minimise or completely negate the risk
+- Clear definition of the mitigation used to minimise or completely negate the risk

-- Documentation of an action log with risk mitigation actions to be taken, action owner and dates for actions to be completed
+- Documentation of an action log with risk mitigation.
+Along with an action owner and dates for actions to be completed

 - Appropriate and agreed risk ownership (mitigation actions may or may not be appropriate to be undertaken by overall risk owner)